 Language Arts in the Secondary School (4, Fall and Spring) A study of the methodology for teaching language arts in the content areas.
-Special emphasis will be placed on the skills of learning to read, word attack skills, use of quality literature, issues of instruction for English language learners, the writing process, assessment of the language arts, inter-relationship of the language arts, and integration of the components of language arts with history/social science, mathematics, science, art, and music.
+Special emphasis will be placed on the skills of learning to read, word attack skills, use of quality literature, issues of instruction for English language learners, the writing process, assessment of the language arts, interrelationship of the language arts, and integration of the components of language arts with history/social science, mathematics, science, art, and music.
 Students will further their understanding of the content through 15 hours of field experience in classrooms of teachers who can model instruction of language arts in the content areas.
 This course meets requirements for English Language Learner Instruction.

 Curriculum and Instruction in the Elementary School (5, Fall and Spring) The scope and function of the elementary school, K-8.
 Role of the teacher in planning, developing, and evaluating learning experiences in language arts, mathematics, science, social studies, art, PE, and music; materials of instruction; curriculum and instructional processes; classroom management, teaching strategies, and standards for the content areas.
-Includes 15 hours of guided experience in elementary schools.
+15 observational hours in a school setting required.
 This course meets requirements for English Language Learner Instruction.